alexziskind1/workshop/docs/chapters/chapter6.md

-## Lesson 4 - Plugins
+## Plugins

-In this Lesson you are going to learn how to use a few out of a generous collection of NativeScript plugins.
+In this Lesson you are going to learn how to use a few simple NativeScript plugins.

 Most of the plugins you can install either by calling `npm install` or for those that contain some native iOS and/or Android elements `tns plugin add`.